chingu-voyages/V53-tier2-team-27/README.md

 - **Menu Generation:** Managers may click the "Generate Menu" button to create a weekly menu for a default of 90 days.
 A manager may instead select a start and end date to create a menu with a specific timeframe.
 Scheduled meals are saved in local storage and will be cleared if allergy information changes.
 - **Allergy Filtering:** Managers may use the pop-out module to exclude dishes containing selected allergens.
 - **Day Toggle:** Using a slider, managers may mark days off to prevent menu generation for those days.
 Calendar days that are marked as days off will have a solid background for easy visibility.
 - **PDF Export:** Print or save the generated menu as a PDF.
-Menu information such as date, dish name, ingredients, and days off are organized in chronological order in a list format.
+Menu information such as date, dish name, ingredients, and days off are organized in chronological order in list format.

 ## Tech Stack
 - **React** – Front-end framework